A few years ago I wrote about this tote bag,

 Took these first ten to Fiber Night to show Laura.

 The one with purple roses, #7, now lives with Laura’s teen daughter. lol

-Having shared my story of frustration over the little interior pockets, they gave me a very good idea. . . sew down only the interior pocket’s upper edge, so it hangs down, like a pouch.
-And I could hide the machine stitching in the seam, where the band at the top edge of the tote meets the body.
+Having shared my story of frustration over the little interior pockets, Laura gave me a very good idea. . . sew down only the interior pocket’s upper edge, so it hangs down like a pouch.
+And I can hide the machine stitching in the seam, where the band at the top edge of the tote meets the body.